 The data gathered from these surveys will contribute to development of future university policies.
 Our data will further inform innovative, student-relevant curricula to address sexual violence and consent undertaken by the two other IMPACTS Projects: Activism in Arts, and Popular Culture and News & Social Media.
 Findings will also be applied to other projects that our partnership will undertake, which will include scholarly research, university- and community-based programming, and artistic and journalistic projects addressing sexual violence.

 To learn more about the survey for Climate Survey on Campus Sexual Assault (students), click here.

-Curriculum Development: Based on the scholarly literature, case law and qualitative research, the project will contribute evidence-based knowledge to inform curriculum and policy development at all levels of the university.
-The difference in the curriculum development emerging from this project will be student-centered partnerships with community sectors that will provide creative spaces for dialogues, critical analysis, conferences and publications.
-Our objective is to incorporate these innovations throughout curriculum in every aspect of university education and life towards sustainable, long-term models that will establish Canada as a leader in strategic, evidence-based responses to sexual violence.
+Based on the scholarly literature, case law and qualitative research, the project will contribute evidence-based knowledge to inform curriculum development.
+The curriculum development emphasizes student-centered partnerships with community sectors that will provide creative spaces for dialogues, critical analysis, conferences and publications.
+Our objective is to incorporate these innovations throughout university curricula.
+With this curriculum development, we aim to push towards sustainable, long-term models that will establish Canada as a leader in strategic, evidence-based responses to sexual violence.

 DENT 206 aims to provide students with a baseline understanding of why social justice and anti-oppression matter in the health care profession, as well as tools to engage in critical thinking and self-reflexivity.
-This summer, a study will be done on the pilot version of DENT 206 which ran in the 2016-2017 academic year.
+We are also conducting a study on the pilot version of DENT 206, which ran in the 2016-2017 academic year.
 The data and analysis generated by the study will be used to better understand student engagement in learning for social change and the effectiveness of the pilot course's content and format.
-The project hopes to use the knowledge produced by the DENT 206 pilot study to help other health professional training programs in their efforts to educate social justice-oriented care providers.
+We hope to use the knowledge produced by the DENT 206 pilot study to help other health professional training programs in their efforts to educate social justice-oriented care providers.